judithpatudith/blog/content/about/_index.md

 # Judith's CV

 In former lives, I have been a nuclear reactor operator, scientific S.C.U.B.A. diver, and staff for a zoo exhibit featuring dinosaurs!
-Read all about the crazy times here.
+Read all about my strange experiences here.